Chinese researchers recently showed that a vaccine against hepatitis E is effective for up to four and a half years.

 “Because of the burden it has in Asia, that has driven the vaccine development,” said Adalja.

 Adalja noted a vaccine for dengue, another killer disease that has made headlines in recent years, is also drawing near.
 He said a vaccine is currently in phase 3 clinical trials.

 Demand for a dengue vaccine is fierce, Adalja said, saying it could produce “billions” of dollars in revenue.
 The disease affects 50 million people per year worldwide.
-It’s spread from person to person by mosquitoes, according to the World Health Organization.
+It’s spread from person to person by mosquitoes, according

 Dengue cases have appeared in recent years in the United States in Key West, Florida, along the Mexico-Texas border, and in Hawaii, Adalja said.